bijaypokhrel05/change-mode/README.md

 - The `body` element is given a class of either `light-mode` or `dark-mode`
 - The toggle button calls JavaScript to switch these classes
 - CSS handles the different background and text colors for each mode
-- Optional: Use `localStorage` to remember the selected mode between sessions

 ## 📦 How to Use